Paul365x/route/README.md

 Need to update constants at the top of the sheet to locate each of these.
 This sheet is referred to as the work sheet below.

+you will need to get an api key from https://geocode.maps.co and add it to the callGeocode function.

 Referring to the "Work" Sheet:

 1) create a list of locations/towns in column A